Codecademy/docs/content/cpp/concepts/data-types/data-types.md

   - "paths/computer-science"
 ---

-A variable in C++ must be a specified data type.
+A variable in C++ must be of a specified data type.

 ## Int